 - If possible, avoid scheduling medical procedures or surgeries on weekends, nights, and holidays.
 In a recent study from the University of Toronto, it was found that patients treated in hospitals on Saturday and Sunday were 16% more likely to die than those treated on weekdays.

 - Have a copy of your medical records when you visit the hospital.
 In addition to bringing medical records, you should also bring a list of medications, doses, and directions.
-While at the hospital you will be cared for by a team of doctors and nurses, however one doctor will be in charge.
+While at the hospital you will be cared for by a team of doctors and nurses, but there will be one doctor in charge.
 Know the name and contact information of that doctor.

-If you are having surgery, make sure that you, your doctor, and your surgeon all agree and are clear on exactly what will be done.
-While doing surgery on the wrong site is rare, it is still a good idea to ask your surgeon to draw the proposed incisions right on the body part that will be operated on, while your still awake.
+- If you are having surgery, make sure that you, your doctor, and your surgeon all agree and are clear on exactly what will be done.
+While doing surgery on the wrong site is rare, it is still a good idea to ask your surgeon to draw the proposed incisions right on the body part that will be operated on, while you are still awake.

-According to the Agency for Healthcare Research and Quality of the U.S. Department of Health and Human Services, taking part in your care is the single most important thing you can do.
+According to the Agency for Healthcare Research and Quality (AHRQ) of the U.S. Department of Health and Human Services, taking part in your care is the single most important thing you can do.
+The AHRQ provides an additional tip sheet for preventing medical errors on their site.
 Remember that you need to be your own advocate and not be afraid to ask questions.
 Learn about your condition and treatments by asking your doctor and by using other reliable resources.